dossgollin-lab/climate-data/README.md

 1. Download the `.grib2.gz` file from the Iowa State repository
 1. Unzip the file from `.grib2.gz` to `.grib2`
 1. Use the `cdo` tool to convert from `.grib2` to NetCDF 4 (`.nc`)
-1. Leverage the `open_mfdataset` functionality in `xarray` to handle datasets spread across many files

 **ERA5** is a commonly used reanalysis data product.
 At the moment this repository stores: